tighten/parental/readme.md

 ## Transforming Models Between Types

-You can transform a model from one child type to another using the `become()` method.
+You may transform a model from one type to another using the `become()` method.

 ```php
 namespace App\Models;